Stratio/crossdata/doc/src/site/sphinx/4_using_crossdata.rst

     - *timeout*: The timeout in seconds.
     - *retries*: Number of retries if the timeout was exceeded.

-- **listTables**: Get a list of tables from a database or all if the database is None.
+- **listTables**: Gets a list of tables from a database or all if the database is None.
 Returns a sequence of tables and the database.
 Params are:
     - *databaseName*: The name of the database.

-- **describeTable**: Get the metadata from a specific table.
+- **describeTable**: Gets the metadata from a specific table.
 Returns a sequence with the metadata fields of the table.
 Params are:
     - *database*: The database of the table.
     - *tableName*: The name of the table.